uttam17/Rover-Game/README.txt

 Uttam Kumaran
 CSCI 204 -  Rover Project

+This is a project created for CSCI 204 at Bucknell University.
+This project utilizes various data structures to create the rules for the game and interactions with items in the game.
+Below are the instructions for the creative aspect of the game located in the Creative folder

 PLEASE RUN ON A WINDOWS MACHINE.
 THERE MAY BE ERRORS FROM AUDIO PLAYING THE CREATIVE PART IS ZIPPED SEPARATELY FROM THE NORMAL PROJECT.
 SEE BOTH FILES IN MOODLE.